fredjoseph/packtpub-notifier/README.md

 - NodeJS

 ## Installation
-This notifier doesn't require an installation.
+This notifier doesn't require a specific installation (only `npm install`).
 However, the script `install.ps1` allows to create a scheduled task that runs the notifier every day.

 ### Scoop
 This notifier is also added in "fredjoseph" [scoop bucket](https://github.com/fredjoseph/scoop-bucket)

-    `scoop install packtpubNotifier`
+    scoop install packtpubNotifier

 ## Usage